Cast AI Operator

 castware-operator - The Operator pod restarts once after generating certificates (this is expected behavior)

-- The Operator then installs the latest version of
+- The Operator then installs the latest versions of

 Existing clusters